muziejus/javascripting-english-major/3-programming.md

 type this in the console, again it should congratulate you.
 If you replace the second line with `userInput = "samosa";`, what happens?
 Why?

-In our program, we had a second condition, which to scold the user if they didn’t want a burrito.
+In our program, we had a second condition, which would scold the user if they didn’t want a burrito.
 That’s pretty straightforward to write:

 ```javascript